Links to some useful translation tools

 This CAT tool has been around for many years and is still a powerful one, especially when it comes to assembling translations automatically (by drawing on the terms and sentences in your own databases) and creating project-specific termbases using its unique "lexicon" tool (for term extraction).

-Several versions exist, the most popular one among freelance translators possibly being Déjà Vu X Professional.
-(Agencies farming out assignments use the Workgroup and Server versions.)
+Several versions exist, the current one (in 2017) being Déjà Vu X3.
+(Agencies farming out assignments use the Workgroup and TEAMserver versions.)
+DVX 4 is due out in January 2018, so I heard from their sales team.

-DVX2 is also very good at assembling target texts using the data you have saved in its TMs and "glossaries" (i.e. term bases).
+Déjà Vu is very good at assembling target texts using the data you have saved in its TMs and "glossaries" (i.e. term bases).
 Its intelligent way of digging for data and inserting it into target segments is known as DeepMiner.

-To learn a bit more about Déjà Vu X2, take a look at Atril's short e-learning videos.
+To learn a bit more about Déjà Vu X3, take a look at Atril's short e-learning videos.

 Users of Déjà Vu have been running a very helpful mailing list at Yahoo! for some time.
 You can ask questions about the tool here and compare it with other CAT tools like memoQ from a user's perspective.

-The developers of the package - a Spanish/French firm called Atril - are very quick to help if you have a technical problem.
+The developers of the package are very quick to help if you have a technical problem.
 In addition to their practical videos, webinars and other types of training are also available.

 Regarding pricing, go to Proz.com's TGB page or contact Atril about it directly.